Amir1053/vigilant-fortnight/README.md

 # vigilant-fortnight
-Let's Build with a keen eye for detail and functionality
+Let's Build with a keen eye for detail and functionality.